 I'm not sure why it works, but it just does.
 A big thank you to the people over at Fine Cooking for coming to my rescue with this easy and fool-proof pie crust recipe.

 So, here’s how my homemade piecrust scored: On a scale of 1-10, 1 being “I have to throw this away” and 10 being “I think Martha Stewart took up residence in my body,” mine was a solid 9.
-Better than average but still room for improvement.
+Better than average but still room for a smidge of improvement.

 Don’t you worry, I will keep on keeping on, I guess you may say I’m a dreamer but who cares… I'm not the only one!

-This yummy caramelly pie is similar to other apple pie recipes except you actually cook the apples in butter and sugar for a bit before putting them in the pie dough.
+This caramel homemade apple pie is similar to other apple pie recipes except you actually cook the apples in butter and sugar for a bit before putting them in the pie dough.
 So good!

 You allow the apples to cool just a bit then slide them into the crust.
 And top them off with a second crust.